smartdevicelink/sdl_evolution/proposals/0259-DisabledSoftbuttons.md

 ## Alternatives considered
 1. We could have a disabled button not send any button events.
 That matches what Android and iOS do when a button is on screen but disabled.

-Another alternative- for custom softbuttons, an app could send a graphic that appears disabled, but it usually doesn't grant the same effect as having the whole softbutton looking disabled.
+2. For custom softbuttons, an app could send a graphic that appears disabled, but it usually doesn't grant the same effect as having the whole softbutton looking disabled.